London Drum

 Worth a visit?
 Value for money? n/aGood for kids?
 Easy to get to?

 I also recommend… If you enjoy this then try Science Museum (walk it in 24 mins or travel from High Street Kensington to South Kensington via tube) and Victoria & Albert Museum (walk it in 26 mins or travel from High Street Kensington to South Kensington via tube).
-Whilst you’re in Kensington you might like to visit the Leighton House Museum and Linley Sambourne House at 18 Stafford Terrace
+Whilst you’re in Kensington you might like to visit Leighton House and Sambourne House

 How to get to the Design Museum